fasiha/tono-yamazaki-maekawa/README.md

 It contains a Node.js module which imports a JSON file `tono.json` which is generated from `tono.tsv` (a tab-separated file) by the `tsv2json.js` script.

-We beg that this repository to be considered fair use.
+The raw dictionary data is the property of Routledge and we beg that our use of this data be considered fair use.
+The small bits of code in this repository is released into the public domain.

 ## Usage